Renee Ridley

 Who or what inspired you?

-On the whole, my husband of 34 years and two children (Ryan and Robyn) have been my inspirations throughout life.
+On the whole, my husband of 34 years and two children (Ryan and Robyn) have been my inspiration throughout life.
 They are the reason I kept going back to school.
 I wanted life to be better for them, so I knew that meant me expanding my abilities as a professional.

 What made you decide to apply to medical school?

 My son, Ryan, is the one who made me take the leap of faith.
 He is now 30, and I’m sure he remembers growing up with a working mother, an RN, who always wanted to go to medical school and was never able to get there for so many reasons.
 After I finished my PhD in 2008, I was hired as an Associate Professor at Texas A&M in Corpus Christi (TAMUCC).
 That meant moving the family from Kentucky, which was difficult since I had lived there my whole life.
 Both Ryan and Robyn decided to pursue their undergraduate degrees there since they qualified for free tuition due to a state law in favor of recruiting nursing professors to Texas.
-Ryan encouraged me to take courses alongside him and Robyn since they were both pursuing Biomedical Science degrees.
-Ryan suggested that I take one course at a time so that I could see if MAYBE I’d like it well enough to later apply to medical school.
+Ryan encouraged me to take courses alongside him and Robyn since they were both pursuing biomedical science degrees.
+Ryan suggested that I take one course at a time so that I could see if maybe I’d like it well enough to later apply to medical school.
 I thought it was a crazy idea, but of course I did it!
 How many mothers can say that they have taken science-based college courses with their grown children?
 It is one of the best memories that I have thus far!

 Did anyone encourage or discourage you from applying to medical school?